What ‘Out of the Box’ Really Means

 Memorial for the president of the local Jimmy Buffet fan club?

-You guess it.
+You guessed it.
 He went.

 And it was awkward.